couchbase/couchbase-fluent-bit/README.md

 ### Specific parser information

+Each of these sections references the specific parser set up in conf/parsers-couchbase.conf.

 #### couchbase_json_log_nanoseconds and couchbase_rebalance_report
 These are both JSON parsers so support a full JSON extraction/forwarding.
 There is no need to match lines in a legacy way with a regex.